 - 9.22 All academic appeals which, following initial scrutiny, satisfy the grounds for an academic appeal and for which timely and appropriate evidence has been provided, are forwarded to the Director of Studies in the relevant Faculty for his/her consideration.
-If the Director of Studies agrees that there is a ground for an appeal, the Academic Registrar upholds the appeal and notifies the appellant of the decision within ten working days. - 9.23 If the Director of Studies is minded to contest the appeal, he/she initiates an internal resolution process within the Faculty.
+If the Director of Studies agrees that there is a ground for an appeal, the Academic Registrar upholds the appeal and notifies the appellant of the decision within ten working days. - 9.23 If the Director of Studies is minded to contest the appeal, he/she initiates an internal resolution process within the Faculty90.
 Under the internal resolution process the Director of Studies meets the appellant to discuss the appeal and to seek to resolve it at a local level.
 The appellant may be accompanied at the meeting by a friend.
-A written record of the discussion is kept by the Director of Studies and the outcome arising from that
+A written record of the discussion is kept by the Director of Studies and the outcome arising from that discussion is reported by the Director of Studies to the Academic Registrar clearly stating whether or not the appeal is upheld or dismissed.
+The internal resolution meeting takes place within 15 working days after referral from the initial scrutiny stage.
+If the appellant does not attend the meeting, the Director of Studies is not required to re-arrange the meeting but proceeds to consider the appeal.
+The Director of Studies is permitted to dismiss the appeal on the grounds that the appellant has not engaged with the internal resolution process.

-&lt;sup>93 At his/her discretion, the Director of Studies may contact the student to discuss the appeal as part of the review
+89 At his/her discretion, the Director of Studies may contact the student to discuss the appeal as part of the review

-&lt;sup>94 An internal resolution process meeting is conducted in the most appropriate medium for the appellant.
+90 An internal resolution process meeting is conducted in the most appropriate medium for the appellant.
 The process does not necessarily have to be conducted by a face-to-face meeting.
-A telephone call, video-conference, Skype interaction (or other appropriate method) is considered to help expedite the process (including for an appellant studying at an international Associate College or on a module delivered by flexible or distributed learning etc.)
+A telephone call, video-conference, Skype interaction (or other appropriate method) is considered to help expedite the process (including for an appellant studying at an international Associate College or on a module delivered by distance or blended learning etc.)